FAQs

 Our staff to camper ratio is 1:4.

-The campers sleep in cabins of their same age and gender.
+The campers sleep in cabins of similar age and gender identity.
 Cabins sleep 8-14 campers per cabin with 2-3 counselors.
 The cabins have wooden style bunks with a twin mattress that has a plastic cover on it.
 Campers will need a sleeping bag and pillow.

 When filling out the application, you will be asked to enter up to 3 bunk or cabin mate requests.
 In order to ensure cabin mate requests, BOTH campers must request one another and be no more than one school grade apart.
 Cabin mate requests can can also be sent via email after you’ve completed your camper application.

 There are three shower houses at camp.
-A boys only shower house on the boy’s side of camp which has 8 showers, toilets and sinks.
-A girls only shower house on the girl’s side of camp with 8 showers, toilets and sinks.
-And our main shower house located in our Main Lodge which has 4 showers, toilets and sinks for each gender.
+A male identifying shower house on the hill side of camp which has 8 showers, toilets and sinks.
+A female identifying shower house on the lake side of camp with 8 showers, toilets and sinks.
+Our lodge shower house located in our Main Lodge which has 4 showers, toilets and sinks for each gender.
+We also have 2 individual bathroom/showers located outside of our healthcare center for use by any camper or staff.
 The showers in all of the houses are individual curtained shower stalls.

 We offer a vegetarian and gluten free option at every meal.
 Campers will sign up to be on the vegetarian list or gluten free list at the beginning of camp.
 We also have a salad bar at every lunch and dinner.
 Any other dietary needs should be discussed with the office before your camper comes to camp.

 Mountain Camp follows ACA accreditation standards.
-A registered nurse is a regular member of the staff and most of our staff are certified in Red Cross First Aid.
+A registered nurse or doctor is a regular member of the staff and most of our staff are certified in Red Cross First Aid.
 Hospital service is available in Placerville, 33 miles away, if required.
-All medications are kept in the nurse’s station located in the center of camp.
-The camper will visit the nurse’s station and take the medication as directed on the completed medical form.
-Counselors are made aware of any camper medication and the nurse keeps a log of all medications taken.
+All medications are kept in the Healthcare Center located in the center of camp.
+The camper will visit the Healthcare Center and take the medication as directed on the completed medical form.
+Counselors are made aware of any camper medication and the healthcare team keeps a log of all medications taken.

 68-0129006

 During the activity periods at camp, campers move within the 3 activity areas with their specific age group (Trailblazers, Trackers and Alpiners).
-In a typical session, the Blazers are entering 2nd-5th grade, the Trackers are entering 6th & 7th grades and the Alpiners are entering 8th & 9th grades (Please note, these age ranges do vary by session).
+Because age ranges vary by session, we divide the age groups into thirds based on incoming grade level.

 Mountain Camp